ska-sa/genetic-algorithm-auto-scheduler/README.md

 -   - score: int

 - We then utilize genetic algorithms processe like:
--   -timetables generation
+-   - timetables generation
--   -timetable rating, and selection
+-   - timetable rating, and selection
--   -timetable cross over
+-   - timetable cross over
--   -timetable mutation
+-   - timetable mutation

 - It worth noting that the following constraints were considered when calculating the score/fitness of each timtable:
 -   - Proposal's score/priority